Human rights in Thailand: Thai government

-On 19 February, the deputy national police chief, Gen. Sriwara Rangsipramanakul, publicly intimidated Chuchart Kanpai to prosecute him for insulting and making false statements stating Bilal Mohammad (Adem Karadag), his client, was tortured into confessing to the 2015 Bangkok bombing at Erawan Shrine.
+On 19 February 2016, the deputy national police chief, General Sriwara Rangsipramanakul, publicly intimidated Chuchart Kanpai, threatening to prosecute him for insulting and making false statements; these stated that Bilal Mohammad (Adem Karadag), his client, was tortured into confessing to the 2015 Bangkok bombing at the Erawan Shrine.

-In late 2017, Arnon Nampa, a human rights activist, criticized the court for punishing his particular group of clients by restricting them from seeing each other.
-He said that the court had no right to order that.
-On 5 December, he was charged with violating the Computer Crime Act and contempt of court by Lt.Col.Supharat Kam-in.
-He denied all charges and believed it was politically motivated against exercising the right to freedom of expression.
-Human rights NGOs demanded that the military junta stop a strategic litigation against public participation (SLAPPs).
-Front Line Defenders condemned the military junta for judicial harassment of him, strongly believed it linked to his human rights lawyer duty and demanded that the junta drop all charges against him.
+In late 2017, Arnon Nampa, a human rights activist, criticised the court for punishing his group of clients by restricting them from seeing each other.
+He said that the court had no right to order this restriction.
+On 5 December, he was charged with contempt of court and violating the Computer Crime Act by Lieutenant Colonel Supharat Kam-in.
+Arnon denied all charges and believed that it was politically motivated against exercising the right to freedom of expression.
+Human rights NGOs demanded that the military junta stop strategic lawsuits against public participation (SLAPPs).
+The organisation Front Line Defenders condemned the military junta for judicial harassment of Arnon, firmly believed that it was linked to his duties as a human rights lawyer, and demanded that the junta drop all charges against him.

 Business sector

-The Office of the High Commissioner for Human Rights (UN Human Rights) raised deep concern for the judicial system abused by business, Thai poultry producer Thammakaset, to intimidate and silence human rights defenders who exposed the company's exploitative and abusive labour systems.
-It may create a 'chilling effect' on human rights defenders, journalists, and encourage other businesses to do the same, particularly against women.
-The Human Rights Council pressured Thailand to address the abuse of the judicial system and to protect human rights defenders.
-Angkhana Neelaphaijit is also a human rights defender.
+The Office of the UN High Commissioner for Human Rights (OHCHR) raised serious concerns about abuses of the judicial system by a business, Thai poultry producer Thammakaset, to intimidate and silence human rights defenders exposing the company's exploitative and abusive labour practices.
+This may create a 'chilling effect' on human rights defenders and journalists, and encourage other businesses to do the same, particularly against women.
+The Human Rights Council pressured Thailand to address abuses of the judicial system and protect human rights defenders.
+Angkhana Neelaphaijit is another human rights defender.

-In February 2013, the Thai pineapple company 'Natural Fruit' filed four civil and criminal lawsuits against Andy Hall for computer crimes and defamation, including a 300 million Thai baht civil defamation lawsuit.
-Hall reported to the Finnish NGO Finnwatch on serious labour abuses at the factory in Prachuap Khiri Khan.
-He also gave an interview to Al-Jazeera on the same report.
-The report is "Cheap has a high price: Responsibility problems relating to international private label products and food production in Thailand, including allegations of underpaid wages, child labour, distraint of migrant workers' documents, and failure to provide legally required labor leaves.
+In February 2013, the Thai pineapple company Natural Fruit filed four civil and criminal lawsuits against Andy Hall for computer crimes and defamation, including a civil defamation lawsuit for 300 million baht.
+Hall reported to the Finnish NGO Finnwatch about serious labour abuses at the factory in Prachuap Khiri Khan province.
+He also gave an interview to the television network Al Jazeera about this report.
+The report is titled Cheap has a high price: Responsibility problems relating to international private label products and food production in Thailand, including allegations of underpaid wages, child labour, distraint of migrant workers' documents, and failure to provide legally required labor leaves.